shellyln/menneu/README.md

     * *TempDir*: Path to temporary directory that to generate the temporary html file passing to the Puppeteer.
 * `-ti`, `--tmp-indir`
     * Set *TempDir* to the parent directory of the input document file.
-        * it is default option.
+        * It is default option.
 * `-tc`, `--tmp-cwd`
     * Set *TempDir* to the current working directory.
 * `-to`, `--tmp-os`